Definition of Preferred Stock

 Preferred stock is relatively rare since corporations will use debt in addition to its common stock.

 Assume that a stockholder owns 100 shares of a corporation's 8% $100 par preferred stock.
 Each year, this stockholder must receive dividends on the preferred stock of $800 (8% X $100 = $8 per share X 100 shares) before the common stockholders are allowed to receive any cash dividends for the year.
 Unless the preferred stock has a participating feature, this preferred stockholder will never receive more than $8 per share no matter how successful the corporation becomes.

-The features of preferred stocks can vary.
-Examples include cumulative, convertible, callable, participating, and more.
+The preferred stock could have any of the following features: cumulative, convertible, callable, participating, and more.

-Since the dividend on preferred stock is usually a fixed amount forever, once the preferred stock is issued its market value is likely to move in the opposite direction of inflation.
-The higher the rate of inflation, the less valuable is the fixed dividend amount.
-If the inflation rate declines, the value of the preferred stock is likely to increase, but no higher than the stock's call price.
+Since the dividend on preferred stock is usually a fixed amount forever, once the preferred stock is issued its market value is likely to change in the opposite direction of inflation.
+The higher the rate of inflation, the less valuable are the fixed dividend amounts.
+If the inflation rate declines, the value of the preferred stock is likely to increase, but no higher than the preferred stock's call price.